Andrew-Jones657/andrew-jones657.github.io/README.md

 <h3> My hobbies </h3> <br>

-<p> Outside of work, I enjoy walking, camping, cycling, disc golf, hiking, photography, spending time with my friends and family, and traveling. </p> <br> <br>
+<p> Outside of work, I enjoy camping, cycling, disc golf, hiking, photography, spending time with my friends and family, traveling, and walking. </p> <br> <br>

 <p> Feel free to explore some photos from my travels.
 I do recommend using the full screen functionality at the top-left part of the web map.
 The ribbon at the top-right contains bookmarks that will center the map extent directly on destinations.  </p> <br>